zullfi95/AddNewUserFace-SAP-/README.md

-# AddNewUserFace-SAP-
-roadmap how register new user with face on terminal from Api(ISAPI)
+# Roadmap how register new user with face on terminal from Api(ISAPI)